DaniLascu/Minesweeper-Console/README.md

 This code is part of the menu.
 When the player first starts the game he will be displayed the Main Menu.<br/>
 He will have to chose from 2 options: 1.Start; 2.Top 10.<br/>
 The player will use the joystick's movement to select an option.
-A red dot will visually indicate wichi option the player is currentlly selecting.
-The red dot selector will move **UP** and **DOWN** based on the command given by the joystick .
+A red dot will visually indicate which option the player is currentlly selecting.
+The red dot selector will move **UP** and **DOWN** based on the command given by the joystick.
 When the joystock button is pressed, the option selected will be the one that has the red dot pointing to it.
+The Main Menu option selection runs in a loop.
+The loop ends when an the player choses an option (when the joysstick button is pressed).
 ```C
  tft.fillRect(0,0,DISPLAY_WIDTH,DISPLAY_HEIGHT,ILI9341_BLUE);
     tft.setCursor(70, 60);